The Comedy Club Contest - February 2021 Entry

-When I was about four years old, we had a black baby lamb on the farm named Billy.
-Billy was the cutest black lamb that I ever did see.
+When I was about four years old, we had a baby black lamb on the farm named Billy.
+Billy was the cutest black lamb that I had ever did see.
 He had black curly hair.
-I was able to feel Billy from a baby bottle.
-I ended up laughing at how he would suck the milk up out of the bottle.
+I was able to feed Billy from a baby bottle.
+I ended up laughing at how he would suck the milk out of the bottle.

 Buster the Dog